ReclaimSoftware/rs-runner/README.md

     app.slug      Your app folder's name, with dashes replaced by underscores app.module    require(your app's app.coffee)
-    app.server    The HTTP server, e.g. for your tests to .close app.db        This apps's LevelDB wrapper of the sole LevelDB client All keys are automatically prefixed with "#{app.slug}:" app.Model     require(app.dir + "/models/model"), if it exists
+    app.server    The HTTP server, e.g. for your tests to .close app.storage   a StorageWrapper (see rs-storage-wrapper)
+    app.db        This apps's LevelDBWrapper of the sole LevelDBClient All keys are automatically prefixed with "#{app.slug}:" app.Model     require(app.dir + "/models/model"), if it exists